Denis Walsh (Tipperary hurler)

 Denis Walsh (10 February 1877 – 22 December 1952) was an Irish hurler.
-His championship career with the Tipperary senior team spanned three decades years from 1895 until 1916.
+His championship career with the Tipperary senior team spanned three decades from 1895 until 1916.

 Walsh first came to prominence on the inter-county scene at the age of 21 when he was selected for the Tipperary senior team.
 He made his debut during the delayed 1895 championship and quickly became a regular member of the team.
 In an inter-county career that spanned twenty years, Walsh won five All-Ireland medals, beginning with four championships in-a-row between 1895 and 1899 and ending with a fifth and final winners' medal in 1916.